 *All courses must be completed with a grade of C or higher.
 A total of 24 credits is required for the certificate.

-Note: The American Speech-Language-Hearing Association academic requirements for their certification include one each in statistics, biological sciences, physics or chemistry, and two in social/behavioral sciences.
+Please note: The American Speech-Language-Hearing Association (ASHA) academic requirements for their certification include one each in statistics, biological sciences, physics or chemistry, and two in social/behavioral sciences.

 - Student Learning Outcomes

 Students graduating with a post-baccalaureate certificate in speech-language pathology will be able to:

 - Identify anatomical structures and physiological processes that support the communication and swallowing processes.

 - Describe the role of the systems of respiration, phonation, and articulation/resonance in the production of a spoken word.

 - Identify milestones in normal speech and language development.

 - Identify common disorders that affect the ability to communicate.